DIDSR/DICaugment/README.md

-# Albumentations3D
+# DICaugment
 <!-- [![PyPI version](https://badge.fury.io/py/albumentations.svg)](https://badge.fury.io/py/albumentations)
 ![CI](https://github.com/albumentations-team/albumentations/workflows/CI/badge.svg) -->

-Albumentations3D is a Python package based on the popular image augmentation library [Albumentations](https://github.com/albumentations-team/albumentations) [[1]](#1), but with specific enhancements for working with volumetric 3D images, such as CT scans.
+DICaugment is a Python package based on the popular image augmentation library [Albumentations](https://github.com/albumentations-team/albumentations) [[1]](#1), but with specific enhancements for working with volumetric 3D images, such as CT scans.
 This package provides a collection of powerful and efficient augmentation techniques that can be seamlessly integrated into your machine learning pipeline to augment 3D images.

-Below are some examples of some common or unique augmentations that are possible with the Albumentations3D library applied on an example obtained from the NLST dataset [[2]](#2):
+Below are some examples of some common or unique augmentations that are possible with the DICaugment library applied on an example obtained from the NLST dataset [[2]](#2):
 ![lungs](./tools/README_example.gif)

 ## Features

-Albumentations3D offers the following key features:
+dicaugment offers the following key features:

 - 3D-specific augmentation techniques: The package includes a variety of augmentation methods specifically designed for volumetric 3D images, such as CT scans.
 These techniques can be used to augment data and improve model generalization.
-The package was designed to incorporate the metadata availble in dicom headers, allowing users to create transformations that are consistent with an image's acquisition parameters.
+The package was designed to incorporate the metadata availble in DICOM headers, allowing users to create transformations that are consistent with an image's acquisition parameters.

 - Seamless integration: The package is built as an extension of the Albumentations library, making it easy to incorporate 3D augmentation into your existing image processing pipelines.
 It maintains a similar API and workflow, ensuring a smooth transition for users already familiar with Albumentations.

-- Flexibility: Albumentations3D is designed to be flexible, allowing users to create custom augmentation pipelines tailored to their specific needs.
+- Flexibility: DICaugment is designed to be flexible, allowing users to create custom augmentation pipelines tailored to their specific needs.
 The modular architecture of the package makes it easy create long and complex augmentation pipelines suitable for their needs.

-## Key Differences between Albumentations3D and Albumentations
+## Key Differences between DICaugment and Albumentations

-- **Dimensionality** is a key difference as Albumentations and most other augmentation libraries do not support volumetric images while Albumentations3D is specifically tailored for these types of images
+- **Dimensionality** is a key difference as Albumentations and most other augmentation libraries do not support volumetric images while DICaugment is specifically tailored for these types of images

-- The **backbone** of Albumentations mainly relies on operations in the [openCV](https://opencv.org/) framework while Albumentations relies on [SciPy](https://scipy.org/).
-As Albumentations3D is specifically designed to operate on multidimensional data SciPY is used throughout the library.
+- The **backbone** of Albumentations mainly relies on operations in the [openCV](https://opencv.org/) framework while DICaugment relies on [SciPy](https://scipy.org/).
+As DICaugment is specifically designed to operate on multidimensional data SciPY is used throughout the library.
 In the future, certain operations that are acheivable through openCV will be implemented.